tfeb/dsm/README.md

 # Destructuring match
 Common Lisp doesn't have any pattern-matching facilities in the language.
 A number have been written: [CLiki](https://www.cliki.net/pattern%20matching "CLiki pattern matching") has a list: Marco Antoniotti's [CL-UNIFICATION](https://gitlab.common-lisp.net/cl-unification/cl-unification "CL-UNIFICATION") is my favourite, as I used to be interested in unification grammars.
 Many of these systems are quite general: they seek to be able to match very general objects to be extensible and to have very good performance.
 This causes inevitable hair in their implementations, and also means that they often make doing something rather simple much harder than it needs to be.

-That simple thing is to provide a generalised version of `destructuring-bind`or, equivalently[^1], macro argument lists.
-That's what `dsm` does, and that's *all* it does: if you understand `destructuring-bind` and `case` you can pretty much stop reading now: `destructuring-match` is pretty much `case` except that the cases are lambda lists for `destructuring-bind`.  `dsm` cares about correctness, but does not care about performance as the performance of macroexpansion never matters.
+The simple thing that should be easy is providing a generalised version of `destructuring-bind`or, equivalently[^1], macro argument lists.
+That's what `dsm` does, and that's *all* it does: if you understand `destructuring-bind` and `case` you can pretty much stop reading now: `destructuring-match` is pretty much `case` except that the cases are lambda lists for `destructuring-bind`.

+`dsm`'s whole purpose in life is to allow you to pattern match against *source code*: it does not, for instance, support matching against instances of general classes, because instances of general classes do not occur in source code.
+It is a tool to make doing what Lisp does best easier: implementing programming languages built on Lisp.  *And that is all it does.*  Because this is all it is meant to do,`dsm` cares about correctness, but it does not care at all about performance: the performance of macroexpansion never matters[^2].

 ## An example
 As an example, let's consider a macro where there are a few possible variations on the syntax: